Communicating strategies and needs

 What is a Pupil Passport?

 A pupil passport is created based on information received i.e. diagnostic reports, which requires subject teachers to be made aware of specific learning requirements and supportive strategies.
 Pupil Passports support the implementation of Quality First Teaching within a classroom environment.
-A child with a Pupil Passport may be placed on the SEN register.
-This will be decided by the SEN Team in liaison with the student's parents/carers.
+A child with a Pupil Passport may be placed on the SEND register.
+This will be decided by the SEND Team in liaison with the student's parents/carers.

 What information is contained within the Pupil Passport?